piever/simpleblog/content/posts/julia_chapter1.md

 You will see that, perhaps unsurprisingly, the string "Hello, World!" gets displayed on the screen.
 How did that happen?
 As this simple program has only two components: `print` and `"Hello, World!"`,  we can analyze them one by one.
 Let's start with `print`.

 Julia is very helpful and often answers our questions.
-Let's type a `?` in the REPL to switch to *help* mode.
+Let's type a `?` in the console to switch to *help* mode.
 Then, we can type `print`, press `Enter` and see what Julia has to tell us about `print`:

 ```julia
 help?> print